anchor14/anchor-blog/src/blogs/home.md

 So these are self-portraits of a boy, a man, an engineer, a soldier, a son, a lover, an immigrant, a student, a Korean, and a friend.

+I found out that a lot of random people end up somehow reading this blog.
+If you have any feedback or want to talk about any of the things I wrote, please reach out to me.
+There's nothing that makes me quite as happy as when I hear someone who read the things I wrote.
+My contact details are at the footnotes.

 <!-- The one without links are currently being written/edited. -->

 ### 2024